-10 Jul Blockchain, has the party already started?
+10 Jul Blockchain, has it really begun?

-In 2013 I gave my first decentralised presentation about the decentral solution Trustbrix and the audience was impressed by the technology.
+In 2013 we gave my first decentralised presentation about the decentral solution Trustbrix and the audience was impressed by the technology.
 But it was not a resounding success.
 We struggled with the question of legitimacy and practical applicability of the technology.
 Why entrust our current processes to a new decentralised system?
 We also missed applications that need decentralized (blockchain) technology.
 The so-called “killer apps”.

 Half a decade later, with the introduction of Smart Contracts in the blockchain, we have reached a new phase.
 A phase in which we can use blockchain technology for many business processes and for more than just recording transactions.
 And it is precisely this that makes it interesting.
 We can tilt business models, optimise processes and, for the first time, we are able to transport value over the Internet.
 In the coming years, the speed of change will be increase significantly!